dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 title: "Why I'm skeptical of universal basic income"
 image: /img/skeptical_ubi/dog.jpg
 tags: economics
 description: Common arguments for universal basic income are about liberty or automation of jobs.
-The "real" argument is probably far more mundane.
+The "real" argument is much more mundane.
 permalink: /:year/:month/:day/:title/
 ---